liujiashen9307/MachineLearningCaseStudies/README.md

 # Machine Learning Case Studies
-Following the course of Machine Learning Foundation--- Case Study Approach by Washington University, I replicate all the cases used in the course by R, which is more widely used than IPython and GraphLab.
+Following the course of Machine Learning Foundation--- Case Study Approach by Washington University, I will finish all the cases used in the course by R, Scikit-learn and GraphLab (Later two are finished with Jupyter Notebook).
 Course Link: https://www.coursera.org/learn/ml-foundations/home/welcome

+**Note: Due to the computational capability of RStudio, several cases will not be finished in it.**

 # Case 1: Regression